 How Long Until Compensation Arrives

 Unfortunately, it can be a long time before compensation actually gets into a victims hands.
-The accused has a chance to appeal, then it has to go through the courts.
+The accused has an opportunity to defend the case in a dog bite lawsuit and even a chance to appeal through the courts.
 Sometimes the dog owner doesn’t have the correct insurance coverage.
 Usually the time frame is between three months after the end of your medical treatment to a year if the injuries are very serious.
 Your personal injury law firm will keep on top of the situation and provide updates throughout the waiting period.